 |Fishing at Picklejar Lakes, Kananaskis|

 Fish in nearby Johnson Creek or Willow Creek, Highwood River (trout – catch and release, mountain whitefish), Picklejar Lakes (cutthroat – catch and release), or Chain Lakes Provincial Park (heavily stocked with rainbow trout).
-Bear Pond was stocked with grayling until a few years ago, but we didn’t see anyone catching anything on our recent trip.
+Bear Pond was stocked with grayling until a few years ago, but we didn’t catch any.

 Know Before You Go

 Reservations recommended.
+Reserve your site here.
 Note there is a minimum two-night stay at this campground.

 Bring your own drinking water!
 Firewood sales are available provided there isn’t a fire ban.